Eric LaPlante & Susie Moon – 2019 Feature Finalists

 Q. Do the scientists make a huge discovery like a cure for cancer or the key to levitation?

-A. No. But maybe they’ll find some water.
+A. No. But maybe they’ll discover an aquifer.

 Q. So if this movie isn’t about a big massive scientific discovery, what is it about?